gravitl/netmaker-docs/advanced-client-install.rst

 To install netclient and join a network, you need to use ``netclient install`` command and get an enrollment key for a particular network from netmaker.

 An admin creates an enrollment key in the "Enrollment Keys" section of the UI.
-Upon creating a key, it can be viewed by clicking onto the key from UI.
+Upon creating a key, it can be viewed by clicking on the key from UI.
 Some details regarding the key will be visible:

 **Key:** The enrollment key to join and authenticate to a netmaker network

-**Type:** Type of key determines the usage limitation of a particular key.
+**Type:** The Type of key determines the usage limitation of a particular key.
 Possible values are: Unlimited, Time Bound, Limited Number of Uses

 **Expires at:** Shows the expiration date of the particular enrollment key